-- 3. Appropriateness of Assumption Change Request Delay from 2003.
-The policy issue is the appropriateness of the timing of the request, since the first mortality experience study was produced in October 2003, and whether the pursuit of the assumption change reflects considerations unrelated to the accuracy of the assumption.
-Although a copy of a revised experience study was filed with the Commission in January 2004, the first request for Commission approval of the assumption change was not sent to the Commission until November 2005.
-While accuracy in actuarial assumptions, individually and interacting as a group, is an undeniably desirable goal, the interest of the relief association in gaining accuracy in this one assumption and the timing of the relief association's request do cloud the issue.
-The 2003 mortality experience study indicates that the mortality table is the most significant demographic assumption currently.
-The study also indicated that the economic assumptions are more significant, with the interest rate actuarial assumption being the most significant. - 4.
-Appropriateness of the Lack of Experience Study Results for Other Actuarial Assumptions.
+3. Appropriateness of the Lack of Experience Study Results for Other Actuarial Assumptions.
 The policy issue is the appropriateness of handling this one actuarial assumption change request when the relief association has not also pursued a review of the other relevant actuarial assumptions.
-While not binding on the Legislative Commission on Pensions and Retirement or the Minneapolis Firefighters Relief Association Board, Actuarial Standard of Practice 35, governing the selection of demographic and other non-economic assumptions for measuring pension obligations for pension actuaries, requires that demographic assumptions be selected from the appropriate assumption universe and indicates that assumptions should be evaluated for reasonableness, must be individually reasonable, and, for mortality assumptions, should differentiate between different subgroups or factors where appropriate.
+While not binding on the Legislative Commission on Pensions and Retirement or the Minneapolis Police Relief Association Board, Actuarial Standard of Practice 35, governing the selection of demographic and other non-economic assumptions for measuring pension obligations for pension actuaries, requires that demographic assumptions be selected from the appropriate assumption universe and indicates that assumptions should be evaluated for reasonableness, must be individually reasonable, and, for mortality assumptions, should differentiate between different subgroups or factors where appropriate.
 Evaluating only one assumption when there are other important actuarial assumptions can leave the assumptions as a totality potentially unreasonable.
 While the Actuarial Standards of Practice potentially require less scrutiny and review when economic actuarial assumptions are specified in law or in some comparable fashion, the interest and salary actuarial assumptions in Minnesota Statutes, Sections 356.215, Subdivision 8, and 356.216, Paragraph (b) for the Minneapolis Firefighters Relief Association and the Minneapolis Police Relief Association are essentially unique to those plans, replicated only for the Minneapolis Employees Retirement Fund in 1993 and for the Bloomington Fire Department Relief Association in 2005.
-The statutory assumptions for the Minneapolis Firefighters Relief Association were established separate for the plan when the 13th check post-retirement adjustment was enacted in 1989 (see Laws 1989, Chapter 319, Article 19).
-It may be better practice for the Commission to require the Minneapolis Firefighters Relief Association to conduct a full experience study, including interest and salary increases, of the Minneapolis Firefighters Relief Association and to consider any additional assumption changes that may be appropriate. - 5.
-Appropriateness of an Amortization Period Change with any Assumption Change.
-The policy issue is the appropriateness of potential proposed legislation extending the amortization period of the Minneapolis Firefighters Relief Association to accompany any actuarial assumption change that produces a net increase in the unfunded actuarial accrued liability of the relief association.
-Currently, the Minneapolis Firefighters Relief Association has a 2010 amortization date under Minnesota Statutes, Section 69.77, adjusted by separate 15-year amortization periods for each net increase or decrease in the unfunded actuarial accrued liability caused by an actuarial gain or loss under
+The statutory assumptions for the Minneapolis Police Relief Association were established separately for the plan when the 13th check post-retirement adjustment was enacted in 1989 (see Laws 1989, Chapter 319, Article 19).
+It may be better practice for the Commission to require the Minneapolis Police Relief Association to conduct a full experience study, including interest and salary increases, of the Minneapolis Police Relief Association and to consider any additional assumption changes for all three assumptions that may be appropriate.